Fijishi-Enterprises/BenthicIMG-Analyser/docs/python_and_django.rst

   - If you get ``Error: pg_config executable not found``, you may have to install a Linux package first: ``postgresql<version>-devel`` on Red Hat/CentOS, ``libpq-dev`` on Debian/Ubuntu, ``libpq-devel`` on Cygwin/Babun. (`Source <http://stackoverflow.com/questions/11618898/pg-config-executable-not-found>`__)

-  - The package may not be in your package directory by default.
+  - The correct version of the package may not be in your package directory by default.
 See PostgreSQL's `Downloads <http://www.postgresql.org/download/>`__ page and follow instructions to get binary packages for your Linux distro.

 - ``Pillow`` on Linux